blackbeard666/pwn_exhibit/content/2020_CTF/CyberYoddhaCTF/pwn/pwn_writeups.md

 ## CyberYoddha CTF: [pwn]

-#### Although this was a beginner level ctf, I was kinda satisfied to do a board wipe of the binary exploitation challenges.
-Since the solutions to all the challenges are pretty basic, I'll just shove them all into one writeup.
+#### Since the solutions to all the challenges are pretty basic, I'll just shove them all into one writeup.

 ![](wipe.png)